scipy/scipy.org/content/en/install.md

 ## Environment-based workflows

+In project-based workflows, a project is a directory containing a manifest file describing the project, a lock-file describing the exact dependencies of the project, and the project's (potentially multiple) environments.

+In contrast,
-In environment-based workflows, you install packages into an environment, which you can activate and deactivate.
+in environment-based workflows you install packages into an environment, which you can activate and deactivate from any directory.
 These workflows are well-established, but lack some reproducibility benefits of project-based workflows.